Sunjjjjjj/pyAERONET/README.md

-# pyAERONET
+# readAERONET
-Python tools to read AERONET direct sun and inversion products.
+Python tools to read AERONET version 3 direct sun and inversion products.
 Consist of following parts:
-(1) Download data depending on requirements (direct sun / inversion, level 1.5 / 2.0, version 2 / 3).
+(1) Download data depending on requirements (direct sun / inversion, level 1.5 / 2.0, version 3).
 (2) Select sites of interests based on research region and time period.
-(3) Extract time series of each parameter from measurements (refractive indices, particle size, single scattering albedo, aerosol optical depth, Angstrom exponent, asymmetry factor).
+(3) Extract time series of each parameter from measurements.
 (4) Time processing and time series analysis.
-(5) Couple with satellite measurements.
+(5) Collocate with satellite measurements.